mtrinder/Xamarin.Plugins/Version/README.md

 #Xamarin Plugins

-Xamarin Plugins are a special kind of NuGet package which let you easily add cross-platform functionality to your apps.
+Xamarin Plugins are a special kind of NuGet package that let you easily add cross-platform functionality to your apps.
 Using NuGet to distribute Plugins means that anyone can create them, and of course consume them.
 The platforms supported by Plugins include Android, iOS, iOS Unified (64bit), Windows Phone 8, Windows Phone 8.1 RT and Windows Store.

 > Plugins abstract common device functionality or expose cross-platform APIs via a single interface

-Plugins are small, have few or no dependencies, and provide a simple mechanism for accessing a single device function.
+Plugins are small, have few or no dependencies, and provide a simple mechanism for accessing a single device feature.
 The following table represents some of the features you would expect to find on modern mobile devices.

 | OS Level ||||
 |:------------- |:------------- |:------------- |:------------- |:------------- |